LuciusVH/MS2/README.md

 13. Corse
 14. Outre Mer

-When any slide is clicked, content is displayed dynamically.
+On [large screen](https://github.com/LuciusVH/oui-oui-baguette/blob/main/assets/img/readme/selected_region-desktop.png), when any slide is clicked, content is displayed dynamically.
 A title appears, with the name of the selected region.
 Under it, a paragraph displaying some of the previously enounced facts, and on the left side the region's blazon is displayed.
-If the clicked slide is Outre Mer, then it mostly displays a list of 11 French oversea territories and no blazon (since Outre Mer is a collection of oversea territories, it does not have a blazon on its own).
+If the clicked slide is Outre Mer, then it mostly displays a list of 11 French oversea territories and no blazon (since Outre Mer is a collection of oversea territories, it does not have a blazon of its own).
 After you've clicked on any oversea territory's name, then the same configuration is called: name/description/blazon.
 For better UX, it also displays a "Back" link under the oversea territory's description, to get the users back to the listing, avoiding them to have to wait/drag the slides back to Outre Mer and click it.

-If the app is viewed from a screen smaller than 600px, no blazon is displayed and the name & description are taking the whole width.
+If the app is viewed from a [screen smaller](https://github.com/LuciusVH/oui-oui-baguette/blob/main/assets/img/readme/selected_region-mobile.png) than 600px, no blazon is displayed and the name & description are taking the whole width.

 When any slide or oversea territory is clicked, under the description area, a map and its filters show up.
 If the app is viewed from a screen larger than 992px, the filters are displayed on the left of the map.
 Otherwise they are displayed under it.

-The map is centered on the selected region, and its borders are highlighted by a 3px blue line.
+The map centers on the selected region, and its borders are highlighted by a 3px blue line.
 The code to do so has been found on [Ourcodeworld.com](https://ourcodeworld.com/articles/read/830/how-to-highlight-an-area-city-state-or-country-in-google-maps-with-javascript), and modified to fit the app.
-Quite a bit of work & fun about these borders... :sweat_smile: All the detailed explanation can be found [here](https://github.com/LuciusVH/oui-oui-baguette/tree/main/assets/boundaries.md).
+Quite a bit of work & fun about these borders... :sweat_smile: All the detailed explanation can be found [here](https://github.com/LuciusVH/oui-oui-baguette/tree/main/assets/docs/boundaries.md).
 If Outre Mer is selected, then all oversea territories are highlighted.

 For the filters, they propose to display only hotels, restaurants, bars, monuments, activities, or all of them.
 They display 20 markers only (as Google search displays only 20 results per page), except the "all" filter which display a collection of all other filters, so a total of 100 markers.
-I implemented the marker clusterer function from Google Maps, so in case some individual markers get on one another, they all get collected under a clusterer which improves UX.
-The clusterer can be clicked on, which zooms in and displays the markers (or another clusterer if some are still on one another).
+I implemented the marker clusterer function from Google Maps, so in case some individual markers get on top of one another they all get collected under a clusterer, which improves UX.
+The clusterer can be clicked on, which zooms in and displays the markers (or another clusterer if some are still on top of one another).
+Also, when a filter icon is hovered on large screen or clicked on smaller screen, the mention "Filters" changes to what the selected filter refers to, just in case the icons weren't representative enough.

 When a marker is clicked, an infowindow shows up and displays the place's name, rating & website: